DevMine/devmine.github.io/doc/devmine.md

  * [features][features]: computes _features_ from all of the collected
    metadata and stores them into the database.
- * [API-server][api-server]: serves all data produced by the tools mentioned above in a for of a JSON RESTful API.
+ * [API-server][api-server]: serves all data produced by the tools mentioned above in the form of a JSON RESTful API.
  * [web interface][web]: is a demo web interface that interacts with the API-server.